Alcoa looking less and less like a market bellwether

 “We make changes to that index on as-needed basis, which generally occurs only after major corporate events like acquisitions, bankruptcies, dramatic shifts in business,” he said.

-The last component change was in September 2012, when it swapped in UnitedHealth Group (UNH.N) for Kraft Foods KRFT.O following Kraft’s spinoff of its North America grocery business.
-In announcing the change, the index committee cited the diminished market cap of the restructured Kraft, now called Mondelez International (MDLZ.O), as well as its lower percentage of U.S.-based revenue.
+The last component change was in September 2012, when it swapped in UnitedHealth Group for Kraft Foods following Kraft’s spinoff of its North America grocery business.
+In announcing the change, the index committee cited the diminished market cap of the restructured Kraft, now called Mondelez International, as well as its lower percentage of U.S.-based revenue.
 At the time, Mondelez’s market cap exceeded $47 billion.

 For its part, Alcoa does not promote itself as a bellwether for the entire stock market or economy.
 A company spokeswoman declined to comment.